+Functions and Responsbilities:

 The Academic Affairs Committee will be entrusted with the general oversight of the academic program.
 Accordingly, its areas of concern will include, but not be limited to, matters of curriculum and academic planning, requirements for admission and graduation, grading, academic calendar, academic policies, international education, and evaluation of the academic program.
 The Committee will review, develop, and take action on proposals relating to marginal modification of current curricular and academic policy; it will review policies and standards of admissions, taking action relating to marginal modification of such policies and standards.
 Actions of the Committee will be reported to the Faculty and to the Faculty Senate.
 Recommendations, proposals and questions involving major or fundamental changes in these matters will be transmitted by the Committee to the Faculty and to the Faculty Senate.

-a.
-The Committee will establish a subcommittee designated the Academic Affairs Subcommittee on Weekend College.

-Membership

-Academic Affairs will elect four voting members, one from each of the three academic divisions, to be voting members of the Weekend College Subcommittee.
-A current member of the Academic Affairs Committee will be the fourth faculty member.
-These faculty members will have two year terms, not to exceed two terms in succession..
-The terms will be staggered.
-In addition, one Weekend College student elected by the Weekend College student body and the Director of Weekend College will be voting members.
-One Weekend College staff person will be an advisory member.

-Responsibilities

-a.)
-The Committee will study the needs and problems peculiar to Weekend College and make policy recommendations to Academic Affairs which will be reported to the Faculty and the Faculty Senate.

-b.)
-Policy recommendations which are not related to the academic program will be made to the Faculty Senate for transmission to the Faculty.

 The Committee may, at its discretion, create subcommittees to study particular issues and to make recommendations to the Committee.

 Each year, not later than July 1, the Committee will submit to the Faculty Senate an Annual Report of the Committee's activities.

-9.2.6. c.
-Student Standing Committee
+9.2.8 Student Standing Committee

-This committee will consist of seven members: the Registrar, the Director of Admissions, the Director of Academic Enrichment, and four additional members of the Faculty.
+Membership: This committee will consist of seven members: the Registrar, the Director of Undergraduate Admissions, the Chief Student Success Officer, and four additional members of the Faculty.
+Other staff members may be invited to proide feedback (e.g. Director of Student Accountings, Director of Advcising, etc.).

+Functions and Responsibilities

 Faculty elected to this committee will serve two-year overlapping terms, with two members chosen each spring.
 In even-numbered years, the Faculty Senate will nominate at least one person from the Division of Fine Arts and Humanities and at least one from the Division of Natural and Social Sciences.
 In odd-numbered years the Faculty will nominate at least one person from the Division of Professional Studies and one at large faculty member.
 Additional nominations of persons from the designated divisions may be made from the floor.
 Each member of the Faculty may vote for one candidate from each division, and the candidate from each division with the plurality of votes among candidates from that division will be declared elected.

-The Student Standing Committee will study problems of admissions and student standing and will, as appropriate, recommend to the Faculty, and to the Faculty Senate, policy changes affecting student standing.
-It will, through separate subcommittees, interpret the application of rules concerning admissions and student standing, apply them to individual cases, and decide on action to be taken on petitions for special consideration submitted by students.
-Appeals to action taken by the subcommittees will be to the Dean of the College
+b.
+The Student Standing Committee will consider academic success and failure in the context of enrollment and readmission standards.
+It will, as appropriate, recommend to the Faculty, and to the Faculty Senate, and to the administration, policy changes affecting student standing.
+It will interpret the rules concerning student standing, apply them to individual cases, and decide on action to be taken on petitions.
+Appeals of acadmeic suspension will be decided by a subcommittee that includes at least one voting member of the faculty.
+Appeals to action taken by the Student Standing or its subcommittees will go to the appropriate Academic Dean or Chief Academic Officer.

+c.
 Each year, not later than July 1, the Committee will submit to the Faculty Senate an Annual Report of the Committee's activities.

-9.2.7.d Admissions and Enrollment Committee
+9.2.9 Admissions and Enrollment Committee